mgrolinger/plantumlstubber/README.md

 The Rest::JSON Interface /api/convert will call subsequently application with the Name ApplicationName.
 This application itself needs to provide this interface.
 There should be a configuration yaml for the application ApplicationName as well.

-As the call stack definition suits to cases first to generate include-path for the files and second to generate the !procedure call for the just included file, this application cannot differentiate between e.g. rest interfaces /api/rest-interface and /api/rest/interface.
-PlantUMLStubber uses latter , so the application handles all special characters that may produce problems as "/".
+As the call stack definition suits to two cases, first to generate include-path for the files, and second to generate the !procedure call for the just included file, this application cannot differentiate between e.g. rest interfaces /api/rest-interface and /api/rest/interface.
+PlantUMLStubber uses the latter, so the application handles all special characters that may produce problems as "/".
 Please be aware of that.

 #### Domain of an interface
 Although an application should reside within a single domain it might be necessary to assign a different domain (color) to an interface.
 You may do so with specifying a domain within the interface definition.
 Just ad a domain surrounded by <<>>, e.g. <<customer>> that will override the domain of the application.